-Appendix: P(x, y, z | t; E) in Proteins
+APPENDIX P(x, y, z|t) in Proteins

-Ambiguities in the meaning of the polarization field P(x, y, z|t; E) can cause serious difficulties in the understanding of protein function.
-Understanding protein function is greatly aided by knowledge of protein structure.
-The protein data bank contains 168,095 structures in atomic detail today (August 27, 2020) and the number is growing rapidly as cryo-electron microscopy is used more and more.
+Ambiguities in the meaning of the polarization field P(x, y, z|t) can cause serious difficulties in the understanding of protein function.
+The protein data bank contains 167,327 structures in atomic detail today (August 11, 2020) and the number is growing rapidly as cryo-electron microscopy is used more and more.

-Protein structures are usually analyzed with molecular dynamics programs that assume periodic boundary conditions and chemical equilibrium, i.e., no flows.
-Most proteins control large flows as part of their natural biological functions.
-Equilibrium hardly ever occurs in living biological systems.
-It seems obvious that equilibrium systems cannot provide general insight into flows, any more than a nonfunctional amplifier without a power supply can show how a functional amplifier works.
+Protein structures are usually analyzed with molecular dynamics programs that assume periodic boundary conditions.
 Proteins are not periodic in their natural setting.
-It seems obvious that periodic systems with flow cannot conserve total current J{total} in general-or perhaps even in particular-as required by the Maxwell equations, see eq.
-(19).
+It seems obvious that periodic systems cannot conserve total current J{total} in general-or perhaps even in particular-as required by the Maxwell equations, see eq.
+(17).
 In other words, it is likely that molecular dynamics analyses of periodic structures do not satisfy the Maxwell equations, although almost all known physics does satisfy those equations.

 It is also unlikely that standard programs of molecular dynamics compute electrodynamics of nonperiodic systems correctly, despite their use of Ewald sums, with various conventions, and force fields (tailored to fit macroscopic, not quantum mechanical) data.
-Compare the exhaustive methods used to validate results in computational electronics [88] with those in the computation of electric fields in proteins.
+Compare the exhaustive methods used to validate results in computational electronics [86] with those in the computation of electric fields in proteins.

 The electrostatic and electrodynamic properties of proteins are of great importance.
-Many of the atoms in a protein are assigned permanent charge greater than 0.2e in the force fields used in molecular dynamics, where e is the elementary charge, and these charges tend to cluster in locations most important for biological function, just as they cluster at high density near the electrodes of batteries and other electrochemical systems.
-Enormous densities of charge (> 10M, sometimes much larger) are found in and near channels of proteins [24, 52, 111, 112] and in the 'catalytic active sites' [113] of enzymes.
-Such densities are also found near nucleic acids, DNA and (all types of) RNA and binding sites of proteins in general.
+Many of the atoms in a protein are assigned permanent charge greater than 0.2e in the force fields used in molecular dynamics, where e is the elementary charge, and these charges tend to cluster in locations most important for biological function.
+Enormous densities of charge (> 10M, sometimes much larger) are found in and near channels of proteins [44, 109-111] and in the 'catalytic active sites' [112] of enzymes.
+Such densities are also found near nucleic acids, DNA and all types of RNA and binding sites of proteins in general.